bowen0701/bowen0701.github.io/about.md

 permalink: /about/
 ---

 I am Bowen Li, a data scientist and hybird of researcher/engineer, enjoying breaking down business/engineering problems and finding solutions using statistical machine learning with real-world datasets.
 My work is to apply, develop and implement algorithms and build large-scale data processing pipelines and machine learning-based products.
-PhD in Statistics from National Chiao Tung University in 2014.
+PhD in Statistics from National Chiao Tung University.

 I just left Vpon as Staff Data Scientist.
 The best email address to contact me is bowen0701 at gmail.com.